-Art students may choose to pursue Bachelor of Arts in Art, or they may choose the Bachelor of Fine Arts degree with a specification in Art Education, Graphic Design, or Studio Art.
-The Art Education emphasis allows a student to certify to teach Art in Texas public schools or private schools, grades 1 through 12.
-Graphic Design at UMHB prepares students to work professionally.
+Art students may choose to pursue Bachelor of Arts in Art, or they may choose the Bachelor of Fine Arts degree with a major in Art Education, Graphic Design, or Studio Art.
+Art Education majors certify to teach art in Texas public schools or private schools, grades 1 through 12.
+Graphic Design at UMHB prepares students to work professionally as designers.
 Typography, visual problem solving, image making, along with conceptual skills are developed, preparing students to communicate ideas and information within a commercial environment.
-The Studio Art emphasis allows a student to work in disciplines including ceramics, drawing, painting, photography, printmaking, and sculpture.
+The Studio Art major allows a student to work in disciplines including ceramics, drawing, painting, photography, printmaking, and sculpture.
 Dedicated classrooms and studio labs are available for each of these areas, offering students the resources needed to realize their creative goals.

 Department ScholarshipsDownload Application

 firstname.lastname@example.org • (254) 295-4675

 900 College Street, Box 8447 • Belton, TX 76513

 Page last updated October 03, 2018